 The contribution of parents/carers and the wider community to our children’s education and progress is vital and we are actively seeking to strengthen our partnership.
 At Holy Cross Primary Catholic Voluntary Academy we are committed to the equal inclusion of all pupils in all areas of Early Years and Primary School life, irrespective of their needs.

 The diverse and individual needs of all of our pupils and take into account the differing additional support required by those children with Special Educational Needs and Disabilities (SEND).
 We recognise that those needs may change and evolve over the time at which your child is with us at Holy Cross Primary Catholic Voluntary Academy.
-Our Headteacher and SENCo are also the Designated Teachers for Looked after Children to ensure all teachers in school understand the implications for those children who are looked after and have SEND.
+Our Head Teacher and SENCO is also the Designated Teacher for Looked after Children to ensure all teachers in school understand the implications for those children who are looked after and have SEND.

 At Holy Cross Primary Catholic Voluntary Academy we endeavour to ensure that all pupils, regardless of their specific needs make the best possible progress.
 We also ensure the safety of our children is paramount and follow all MASH guidelines for referral and assessment of children’s needs.

 Statement of Intent for Supporting Equality